I don’t know about you, but I wasn’t too concerned about including a homeschool PE program in our regular routine.

 I believe that homeschool P.E. classes have an infinitely better chance of actually meeting the goal of a lifetime of healthy activity than any traditional school P.E. classes.

-P.E. is yet another area where we can strive for excellence in our homeschools!
+P.E. is yet another great way to strive for excellence in our homeschool!

-You may not be a fitness coach or have a degree in physical education, but you can help your kids learn to be active and STAY active.
+You may not be a fitness coach or have a degree in physical education or youth development, but you can help your kids learn to be active and STAY active.

 Still not so sure?